 As your solar battery warranty nears expiration, it might be time to consider whether the battery is still meeting your energy needs and allowing you to make efficient use of excess solar energy being produced.

 Whether you need a battery upgrade or are thinking about installing a new solar panel system, solar energy specialists Effective Home can help.
-We supply and install quality solar batteries with a 10-year warranty and solar panels with a 25-year warranty.
+We supply and install quality solar batteries with a 10-year warranty and solar panels with a 25-year warranty, meaning you’ll get the most from your system.

 Get in touch for a free quote.